-Cut/planed from hard wearing oil resistent rubber (Nitrile), to the same width and thickness as originals, these are fitted both above and below the rocker arm central boss in all SOHC cambox’s.
+SOHC Cambox rubber pad set, cut/planed from hard wearing oil resistent rubber (Nitrile), to the same width and thickness as originals, using a special jig for this purpose.
+These are fitted both above and below the rocker arm central boss in all SOHC cambox’s.